 Three miles west of downtown Nashville, Hillsboro Village is one of Nashville’s most established communities.
 Originally Hillsboro Village was part of the Belmont Estate owned by Adelicia Acklen.
 In 1890 the land began to be subdivided.
 In 1901, The Belmont Land Company built a streetcar line connecting the Hillsboro/Belmont area to downtown.
 Through the early 1900s, Hillsboro became a streetcar suburb of Nashville.
 Grocery stores, pet stores, gas stations, and bakeries were opened up along 21st avenue as Hillsboro Village became a picture of early 20th century American middle-class life.

-Both Vanderbilt University and Belmont University border Hillsboro Village, and the overlap of university staff and students contribute to the vibrance of this community.
+Vanderbilt University, Vanderbilt Medical Center, and Belmont University border Hillsboro Village, and the overlap of university staff and students contribute to the vibrance of this community.
 Hillsboro Village has a lively art scene for music, film, and visual arts.
 Nashville Arts holds monthly art walks in Hillsboro Village.

 Former pet shop turned coffee shop, Fido, is a Hillsboro Village landmark.
 Fido has an artsy industrial vibe with large meeting tables, booths, and ample space for people to eat or spend their days working and creating.
 Fido serves a surprisingly sophisticated menu of scratch-crafted food in addition to organic coffee, baked goods, beer, and wine.
 The food and the atmosphere make Fido a popular local home base.

-Every morning on the corner of 21st Ave and Belcourt Ave, there is a line around the block waiting to get into the Nashville staple, the Pancake Pantry.
-Founded in 1961, the Pancake Pantry is a down-home breakfast spot with a menu focused on various specialty pancakes and syrups.
-Foodies in Hillsboro village have many options for dining close by, from Hopdaddy Burger Bar, to double dogs, to Nicoletto’s Italian Kitchen.
+Nearly every morning on the corner of 21st Ave and Belcourt Ave, there is a line around the block waiting to get into the Nashville staple, The Pancake Pantry.
+Founded in 1961, The Pancake Pantry is a down-home breakfast spot with a menu focused on various specialty pancakes and syrups.